Search Results 141-150 of 17707 for Erection

 ... erection.
 These may be symptoms of high prolactin levels in the body (eg, galactorrhea, amenorrhea, gynecomastia, and impotence).
 Tell healthcare providers ...

-inability to have or keep an erection; increased in sexual ability, desire, drive, or performance; increased interest in sexual intercourse; loss in sexual ...
+inability to have or keep an erection; increase in sexual ability, desire, drive, or performance; increased interest in sexual intercourse; loss in sexual ...

-heartburn; inability to have or keep an erection; increased hunger; large amounts of fat in the blood; loss in sexual ability, desire, drive, or performance ...
+inability to have or keep an erection; increased volume of pale, dilute urine; indigestion; lack or loss of strength; loss in sexual ability, desire, drive, or ...

-inability to have or keep an erection; loss in sexual ability, desire, drive, or performance; loss of hair, temporary; pain of penis on erection.
-Other side ...
+inability to have or keep an erection; increased weight; loss in sexual ability, desire, drive, or performance; medium to heavy, irregular vaginal bleeding ...

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.